Alanapiereid/Gradient_Descent_with_Python/README.md

 # Gradient_Descent_with_Python
-Visualization of Linear Regression in Python
+Visualization of Gradient Descent for Linear Regression in Python

 This is just a simple explanation and visualization of the following: